FMC64/spp/README.md

 // is not required to present an absolute precision on any value. interface real extends positive_real;

 // Abstract transcendental number.
-Because of their nature, their have their own class of `scalar`s
+Because of their nature, they have their own class of `scalar`s
-// as they really cannot be treated as anything else than a symbol with special properties. interface transcendental extends scalar;
+// as they really cannot be treated as anything other than a symbol with special properties. interface transcendental extends scalar;

 // Boolean type